Private DNA Sequencing: Hiding Information in Discrete Noise: Introduction

 In order to hide her genotype $X$ from the sequencing lab, Alice mixes into her sample the samples of $K$ individuals using proportions $\alpha_0,\alpha_1,...,\alpha_K$, where $\sum_{i=0}^K \alpha_i = 1$.
-We model the lab's observation of site $s$ as $Y = \alpha_0 X + \sum_{i=1}^K \alpha_i Z_i$, where $Z_i \in \{0,1\}$ is the allele value of the $i$th noise individual.
+We model the lab's observation of site $s$ as $Y = \alpha_0 X + \sum_{i=1}^K \alpha_i Z_i \in [0,1]$, where $Z_i \in \{0,1\}$ is the allele value of the $i$th noise individual.
 This is motivated by the fact that, if the lab uses shotgun sequencing technologies \cite{nextgen}, each reading of site $s$ is effectively a $\Ber\left(\alpha_0 X + \sum_{i=1}^K \alpha_i Z_i\right)$ random variable.
-Via repeated readings of $s$, $Y$ can thus be obtained with arbitrary accuracy, so we assume for simplicity that $Y$ is observed exactly.
-We refer to Section~\ref{sec:discussion} for additional motivation and discussion on model assumptions.
+Via repeated readings of $s$, $Y$ can thus be obtained with arbitrary accuracy, so we assume for simplicity that $Y$ is observed exactly. \bluechange{Upon receiving $Y$ from the lab, since Alice knows the mixing coefficients $\alpha_0,\dots,\alpha_K$ and the noise genotypes $Z_1,\dots,Z_K$, Alice can subtract the noise term from $Y$ and divide by $\alpha_0$ to recover $X$.
+Alternatively, if the ``noise individuals'' are not willing to share their genotypes $Z_i$ with Alice, a secure multiparty computation scheme \cite{Yao1986, Goldreich1987, Lindell2020} can be used to compute the noise $\sum_{i=1}^K \alpha_i Z_i$ only, and Alice can use the result to remove the noise contribution from $Y$. } We refer to Section~\ref{sec:discussion} for additional motivation and discussion on model assumptions. \bluechange{We point out that the noise individuals can also be understood as creating an effective (discrete) channel from $X$ to the observation $Y$.
+As illustrated in Figure \ref{fig:Overview}(b), different choices of mixing coefficients lead to different channels.}

 \longversion{ We refer to the long version of this manuscript \cite{privateDNAlong} for a more detailed discussion on this model. \kmcomment{I guess here we can give more detain about the model} }